 About Hydrant

 Hydrant’s Rapid Hydration Mix is a powdered blend of electrolytes and sugar that comes in individual packets.
-You can mix it in water first thing in the morning, before/after workouts and/or on the go.
-The idea behind Hydrant is that it ensures optimal hydration, which helps you feel good and perform at a high level.
+You can mix it into water first thing in the morning, before or after workouts, or on the go.
+The concept behind Hydrant is optimizing hydration to help you feel better and perform at a higher level.

 Hydration

-In addition to good ol’ H20, electrolytes such as sodium, chloride and potassium are needed for hydration.
-Electrolytes are minerals that become charged when dissolved in fluid.
-Sodium and chloride stabilize the fluid level around your cells, allowing them them to work properly.
-Potassium does the same thing, while also limiting blood pressure spikes caused by too much sodium.
-Obviously your body is made up of cells, so in order for it to operate effectively, you have to be well-hydrated.
+Beyond H2O, electrolytes such as sodium, chloride and potassium are essential for proper hydration.
+Electrolytes are minerals that become electrically charged when dissolved in fluid.
+Sodium and chloride stabilize fluid levels around your cells, enabling proper cellular function.
+Potassium performs similar duties while also preventing blood pressure spikes caused by excessive sodium.
+Since your body consists entirely of cells, optimal hydration is vital for effective operation.

 Dehydration

-You become dehydrated when you lose more fluid than you take in.
-Symptoms of dehydration include fatigue, dizziness and confusion.
-Hydration even affects how well you handle stress and act in social situations.
-Think of your hydration level like the strength bar in a video game.
-Even mild dehydration can affect concentration, mood, energy and aerobic capacity.
-Dehydration also impacts performance during and recovery after resistance training.
+Dehydration occurs when fluid loss exceeds intake.
+Symptoms include fatigue, dizziness and confusion.
+Hydration even influences stress management and social behavior.
+Consider your hydration level like a health bar in a video game—even mild dehydration can impair concentration, mood, energy and aerobic capacity.
+Dehydration also hampers performance during resistance training and slows recovery afterward.

 What are some Causes of Dehydration?

-- Exercise – Increased water loss through sweat can cause dehydration.
+- Exercise – Increased sweat production causes water loss and dehydration.

-- Drinking – Alcohol can lead to dehydration.
-If you drink the night before a workout, rehydrating with water and salt post-workout is a good idea.
+- Drinking – Alcohol leads to dehydration.
+If you drink before a workout, rehydrating with water and salt afterward is smart.

-- Getting Sick – Having a fever, vomiting and diarrhea can all cause dehydration, which is why doctors say to drink plenty of fluids when you’re sick.
+- Getting Sick – Fever, vomiting and diarrhea all trigger dehydration, which is why doctors recommend consuming plenty of fluids when ill.

 Hydrant Ingredients